1. Get started

 • Universities

-Due to flexibility, the app is also used for scheduling various events like:
+Due to its flexibility, the app can be used for scheduling:

 • School camps